photo: r. whittaker

 ARCHANA: Yes.
 It’s scary because you could eliminate it very easily, but I just made friends with this mess.
 It’s very clumsy compared to etching a line, but it allowed me to work on new ideas, one after the other.
 I used some other very simple techniques.
 In that one [pointing], the Mexican pyramid, there’s sort of a frottage area—and then again that kind of weird line.
 I was in love with that, trying to make a kind of line that’s never been made before, or something.
 Then in the triangle there [pointing] it’s just fingerprints.

-So it’s not fancy technique.
+So it’s not a fancy technique.
 It’s totally simple, simple, simple….
 I didn’t have fancy techniques, but it also helps to have an idea that you really want to see become a reality.
 And you don’t even know what the idea is going to be until you explore it a bit.

 RICHARD: Well, thank you Archana. [to the audience] I highly recommend you get the catalog if you haven’t already.
 It’s quite wonderful.